Pub quiz: United States

 In Philadelphia, many bars, specifically those owned by Irish-Americans, will have "Quizzo" nights.

 Trivia nights are sometimes used as fundraisers for nonprofit organizations, and these are very common in the Greater St. Louis area.
-A trivia radio show was popular in the 1970s and trivia night as fundraiser became popular after introduction by an Australian immigrant couple in the early 1980s.
+A trivia radio show was popular in the 1970s, and trivia nights as a fundraiser became popular after introduction by an Australian immigrant couple in the early 1980s.